 Documents are organized into collections.
 You can group related documents together in a collection.
 For example, in a system that maintains blog postings, you can store the contents of each blog post as a document in a collection.
 You can also create collections for each subject type.
 Alternatively, in a multitenant application, such as a system where different authors control and manage their own blog posts, you can partition blogs by author and create separate collections for each author.
 The storage space that's allocated to collections is elastic and can shrink or grow as needed.

-Figure 8 illustrates the high-level structure of the DocumentDB architecture.
+Figure 8 illustrates the high-level structure of the DocumentDB API.

 Figure 8.
-The structure of the DocumentDB architecture
+The structure of the DocumentDB API architecture

 Figure 9.
-Implementing sharding using an Azure DocumentDB database
+Implementing sharding using the DocumentDB API

-Consider the following points when deciding how to partition data with a DocumentDB database:
+Consider the following points when deciding how to partition data with the DocumentDB API:

 - Each document must have an attribute that can be used to uniquely identify that document within the collection in which it is held.
 This attribute is different from the shard key, which defines which collection holds the document.
 A collection can contain a large number of documents.
 In theory, it's limited only by the maximum length of the document ID.
 The document ID can be up to 255 characters.

-- DocumentDB database queries are also scoped to the collection level.
+- Database queries are also scoped to the collection level.
 A single query can retrieve data from only one collection.
 If you need to retrieve data from multiple collections, you must query each collection individually and merge the results in your application code.

-- The collections that you intend to hold in the databases in a DocumentDB account should be unlikely to exceed the throughput limits defined by the performance levels of the collections.
-These limits are described on the page Manage DocumentDB capacity needs on the Microsoft website.
-If you anticipate reaching these limits, consider splitting collections across databases in different DocumentDB accounts to reduce the load per collection.
+- The collections that you intend to hold in the databases should be unlikely to exceed the throughput limits defined by the performance levels of the collections.
+For more informationm, see Request Units in Azure Cosmos DB]cosmos-db-ru.
+If you anticipate reaching these limits, consider splitting collections across databases in different accounts to reduce the load per collection.

 Partitioning strategies for Azure Search